LEGO Minifigures - The Most-Popular and Rarest of Them

 The Black Falcon soldiers had helmets, arms and legs, a crested blue torso, and a black/white falcon.
 The knights wore a breastplate torso in either blue or black and a fixed face grill helmet.
 The Black Falcon owned two castles and a small wall segment.

-The Rarest LEGO Minifigures
+Rare LEGO Minifigures

 1. 14K gold Boba Fett

-These LEGO Minifigures are the rarest of them all.
+These Minifigures are the rarest of them all.
 Only two pieces were made and enclosed within an exclusive Boba Fett set.
 The two pieces were given away at the 2010 San Diego Comic-Con.
 Each of the 2 sets contains a sterling silver minifig and gold plated one.
 The fact that only two pieces of this Minifigure were produced made them the rarest LEGO Minifigure to date.

 2. Mr. Gold Exclusive (Series 10)